crownstone/bluenet/docs/development_environment/BUILD_SYSTEM.md

     make help

+# Build offline

+If you have worked on bluenet before (and downloaded dependencies) and subsequently you want to build the project, the `cmake` build system requires an internet connection to check if the downloaded code such as the Nordic SDK etc are still up to date.
+You can disable this by the following option.

+    cmake .. -DBUILD_OFFLINE=ON

+Make sure you set this back to pick up the latest changes in the project's dependencies.

 # Python virtual environment

 Although it is possible to use bluenet without a Python virtual environment, it is discouraged.